-This Security Target Lite is conformant to parts 2 and 3 of the Common Criteria, V2.1, as follows:

-- Part 2 conformant: the security functional requirements are based on those identified in part 2 of the Common Criteria. - Part 3 augmented conformant: the security assurance requirements, including those used in the augmentation, are based on those in part 3 of the Common Criteria.
+- 7 This Security Target Lite is conformant to parts 2 and 3 of the Common Criteria, V2.2, as follows: - Part 2 conformant: the security functional requirements are based on those identified in part 2 of the Common Criteria. - Part 3 conformant: the security assurance requirements are in the form of an EAL (assurance package) that is based upon assurance components in part 3 of the Common Criteria.